-Though there is a chance spacer coming off while brushing, you must not stop brushing your teeth.
+Though there is a chance spacer comes off while brushing, you must not stop brushing your teeth.

 Not brushing your teeth regularly can cause serious problems.
 As you are going to get the braces soon, you should be more careful about oral hygiene.

-Don’t move your brush up and down on that area, because spacer may fall out.
+Don’t move your brush up and down on that area, because the spacer may fall out.

 Instead, you can move back and forth with gentle pressure.

 This movement is not ideal for tooth brushing, because you should brush up and down on the outer surface of teeth.

 But, you can do it with separators only for that area as you wear those for a few days.